-The ACT has legislated to protect 'full' apologies - that is apologies that include an admission of fault or responsibility - from incurring civil liability, including liability in defamation.
+The ACT has legislated to protect 'full' apologies - that is apologies that include an admission of fault or responsibility - from incurring civil liability.
+The Civil Law (Wrongs) Act 2002 does not protect apologies relating to liability for defamation, under the Discrimination Act or under the Workers Compensation Act.

-Case law indicates that even if a person makes an apology that includes an acceptance or admission of fault or responsibility, this will not necessarily be regarded by the courts as an admission that creates legal liability in civil proceedings (see Dovuro Pty Ltd v Wilkins [2003] HCA 51 (11 September 2003).
+Also, Case law indicates that even if a person makes an apology that includes an acceptance or admission of fault or responsibility, this will not necessarily be regarded by the courts as an admission that creates legal liability in civil proceedings (see Dovuro Pty Ltd v Wilkins [2003] HCA 51 (11 September 2003).

-Complaints about the provision of legal assistance
+Complaints about Legal Aid ACT's provision of legal assistance

 Most complaints concerning the provision of assistance are in the form of allegations that another person (usually a party to proceedings involving the complainant) does not qualify for assistance because of means or lack of legal merit.
-Because these complaints concern the affairs of others the Commission is prevented by section 92 of the Legal Aid Act 1997 from divulging or communicating any information held by the Commission concerning the another person, unless one of the exceptions in section 92AA applies.
+Because these complaints concern the affairs of others Legal Aid ACT is prevented by section 92 of the Legal Aid Act 1997 from divulging or communicating any information held by Legal Aid ACT concerning the another person, unless one of the exceptions in section 92AA applies.

 However these complaints must not be ignored unless the allegations are known to be false.

 All allegations concerning the eligibility of a person for legal assistance should, if the person has applied for or been granted legal assistance, be investigated.
 However, the complainant must not be told whether or not the other person has applied for assistance, or be informed of the outcome of an investigation.